jkuchar/ddd-crqs-event-sourcing-notes/README.md

 ### Notes / TODOs

-- [x] How to make proper relation between Product and Basket?
+- [x] How to make a proper relation between Product and Basket?
   - **Answer:** Analyse bounded contexts. (probably in most domains use two separate AggregateRoots)
 - [x] How to access product name when product-related event occurs - aggregate does not expose any state?! (should I access read model from write model?)
   - **Answer:** Access read side if needed or use heavy events.
 - [x] If aggregate produces event but it does not change state in any way, should it have empty apply() method for this event or should framework just skip this event. (this can lead into hard discoverable typo errors)
   - **Answer:** I would prefer to hot have this methods in aggregate and have some kind of static analysis check for method name and type consistency (in PHP which does not support method overloading).
-- [x] Is there any point of adding events when loading from history into object "recoded events"?
+- [x] Is there any point of adding events when loading from history into the object "recorded events"?
-  - **Answer:** No, if you load them there, they will be persisted once more / there will be need for merge proccess.
+  - **Answer:** No, if you load them there, they will be persisted once more and there will be a need for merge process.